philadams-zz/philadams.net/content/pages/quotes.md

 ===============

 -
+> The impossible often has a kind of integrity which the merely
+> improbable lacks. _Douglas Adams_

+-
 > You can't use up creativity.
 The more you use the more you have. _Maya
 > Angelou_

 -
 > Well begun is half done. _Aristotle_

+-
+> The truth is like a lion.
+You don't have to defend it.
+Let it loose.
+> It will defend itself. _St.
+Augustine_

 -
 > An idea that is developed and put into action is more important than